Use Technology for Your Horse – Monitor Your Horse’s Health and Fitness

 Ways to monitor your horse’s vital signs, behaviors, and comfort using technology

-The Nightwatch halter system tracks your horse’s vital signs and activities using real time data.
-It connects to an app which can send you alerts if needed.
-Your horse needs to wear the leather halter, which has a 12-ish hour battery life, so it needs to be recharged daily.
+The Nightwatch halter system tracks your horse’s vital signs and activities using real-time data.
+It connects to an app that can send you alerts if needed.
+Your horse must wear the leather halter, which has a 12-ish hour battery life, so it must be recharged daily.
 You pay for the halter and then a monthly fee for the monitoring.

 Face harnesses and headgear.

 Both Farm Jenny in the US and Hoofstep in the UK and Sweden have lightweight locating units that your horse wears on his noggin.
 Sort of like a headband, but fancier, and not a halter.
 The units are positioning systems that allow you to track your horse’s position on the farm and deduce his behaviors.
-Variations on normal behavior can be sent to you as an alert in some cases.
+Variations on normal behavior can sometimes be sent to you as an alert.
 These also require subscriptions.
 Some of the batteries available last weeks at a time, with minimal charging.
 They don’t measure vital signs but are more weatherproof than other options.

 This is the Farm Jenny “halter” that secures the monitoring system.

-Trackener is a system from the UK that allows you to track your horse’s heart rate, location, sleep, and activities.
+Trackener is a UK-based system that allows you to track your horse’s heart rate, location, sleep, and activities.
 It’s not yet available in the US, but maybe soon!
 It can be used when exercising under saddle, or when your horse is left to his own devices in turnout or in the barn.
 It’s a great combo of heart rate plus behavior monitoring.

-The Equisense family of products combines heart rate monitoring and GPS information, as well as all sorts of other information about your horse’s workout – even how many jumps you took and your horse’s regularity and cadence.
+The Equisense family of products combines heart rate monitoring, GPS information, and all sorts of other information about your horse’s workout – even how many jumps you took and your horse’s regularity and cadence.
 This is a European company, but it appears they ship worldwide.

 For US-based options, Polar offer heart rate monitoring for horses.
-Polar has horse items as well as dozens of human heart rate monitoring options.
+Polar has horse items and dozens of human heart rate monitoring options.